 The results you can achieve with glazing are pretty amazing with a bit of patience and perseverance.
 When you’re good at glazing, you can combine it into other blending techniques, e.g., layering and glazing, zenithal highlight painting, and much more.

 Glazing is also helpful for painting special effects in miniatures, such as painting object source lighting (OSL) and for painting gems.

 Here is a final example of what you can do when you combine “layering” with “glazing”.
 To see how this is done, see this article about using layering and glazing to paint the non-metallic metal (NMM) effect.

 I hope you found this glazing tutorial helpful!
 Glazing is one of many paint blending techniques you can use on scale miniatures and models.
-If you’re looking for more articles about how to paint miniatures, check here.
+If you enjoyed this how to do glazing article, then you may also like these other articles about painting miniatures.
 As always, if you have any comments or feedback, I’d love to hear from you.

 Stay tuned to see how I use glazing and other techniques to paint tabletop gaming miniatures and more!
 If you’d like to see some of my work, check out the painting gallery.